monokal/GAZE/README.md

 ```sh
 gaze up --ask
 ```

+On completion, you will be presented with all the details you need to access your services.
+That's it!

 ## Usage
 To make life easy, the `gaze` command-line tool can be used to manage the full stack of media centre services.
 Usage can be seen using the following command: